Troubleshooting

 Troubleshooting is a form of problem solving, often applied to repair failed products or processes on a machine or a system.
 It is a logical, systematic search for the source of a problem in order to solve it, and make the product or process operational again.
 Troubleshooting is needed to identify the symptoms.
 Determining the most likely cause is a process of elimination—eliminating potential causes of a problem.
 Finally, troubleshooting requires confirmation that the solution restores the product or process to its working state.
+A strategy is an organized set of activities expressing a plausible way of achieving a goal.
+Strategies should not be viewed as algorithms, inflexibly followed to solutions.
+Problem solvers behave opportunistically, adjusting activities within a strategy and changing strategies and tactics in response to information and ideas.

+Diagnostics

 In general, troubleshooting is the identification or diagnosis of "trouble" in the management flow of a system caused by a failure of some kind.
 The problem is initially described as symptoms of malfunction, and troubleshooting is the process of determining and remedying the causes of these symptoms.

 A system can be described in terms of its expected, desired or intended behavior (usually, for artificial systems, its purpose).
 Events or inputs to the system are expected to generate specific results or outputs.
 (For example, selecting the "print" option from various computer applications is intended to result in a hardcopy emerging from some specific device).
 Any unexpected or undesirable behavior is a symptom.
 Troubleshooting is the process of isolating the specific cause or causes of the symptom.
 Frequently the symptom is a failure of the product or process to produce any results.
 (Nothing was printed, for example).
 Corrective action can then be taken to prevent further failures of a similar kind.

 The methods of forensic engineering are useful in tracing problems in products or processes, and a wide range of analytical techniques are available to determine the cause or causes of specific failures.
 Corrective action can then be taken to prevent further failure of a similar kind.
 Preventive action is possible using failure mode and effects (FMEA) and fault tree analysis (FTA) before full-scale production, and these methods can also be used for failure analysis.

+There are two major elements required to enable a troubleshooting diagnosis to take place - à priori domain knowledge and search strategies.
+These are interdependent, and here is where we can identify fundamentally two different types of problem, with matching approaches to their diagnosis.
+Rasmussen suggested there is strategy guided by the characteristics of the correct functioning of the device (topographic strategy), and strategy guided by the characteristics of abnormal functioning (symptomatic strategy).
+The second is really asking “what’s wrong?” the first is asking “what’s happening?”